-Richard Lyle MSP, Scottish Parliament Member for Uddingston & Bellshill, hosted a Reception on behalf of the Showmen’s Guild of Great Britain at Holyrood on January 14.
+Richard Lyle MSP, Member for Uddingston & Bellshill, hosted a Reception at Holyrood on behalf of the Showmen’s Guild of Great Britain on January 14.

 The Reception took place the evening before the two-day Central Council meeting, which was held for the first time in Edinburgh this year instead of London.

 It followed a Holyrood debate in the Scottish Parliament on the work of the Showmen’s Guild.
 Central Office officials and Central Council delegates were in the gallery to hear the debate.

 The Reception was well-attended by MSPs and council officials from across Scotland, along with other dignitaries including representatives of the Freemen of Newcastle upon Tyne led by Sir Leonard Fenwick.

 Scottish showman Preston Irvin had on display some of his working fairground models.